-In this technological framework, TrustChain Open Call #2 is thus closely related to Open Call #3 "Economics and democracy" and Open Call #4 "Multi chains support for NGI protocols".
-Better solutions to user privacy and data governance will ensure better data economics and democracy and subsequently encourage ways for multi-chain interaction to exchange data/assets.
-Thus, knowledge created within this Open Call #2 will be transferred / integrated into future Open Call #3 and Open Call #4 calls.
+In this technological framework, TrustChain Open Call #3 is thus closely related to Open Call #4 "Multi chains support for NGI protocols" and Open Call #5 "Green, Scalable and Sustainable DLT" as well as with technologies developed in Open Call #1 and #2.
+Better solutions for data economics and democracy will subsequently encourage ways for multi-chain interaction to exchange data/assets.
+Thus, knowledge created within this Open Call #3 will be transferred / integrated into future Open Call #4 and Open Call #5 calls.

-Following the spirit of the H2020 Calls for the Next Generation Internet, the TRUSTCHAIN Research and Innovation Action encourages presentation of results as open-source software and open hardware designs, open access to data, standardisation activities, access to testing and operational infrastructures as well as an IPR regime ensuring interoperability, reusability of results, lasting and sustainable with a long-term societal impact.
+Following the spirit of calls for the Next Generation Internet, the TrustChain Research and Innovation Action encourages presentation of results as open-source software and open hardware designs, open access to data, standardisation activities, access to testing and operational infrastructures as well as an IPR regime ensuring interoperability, reusability of results, lasting and sustainable with a long-term societal impact.

-This guide is specifically dedicated to the Open Call 2 and outlines its context and its application modalities.
+This guide is specifically dedicated to the Open Call #3 and outlines its context and its application modalities.

-2. OPEN CALL 2 (OC2): USER PRIVACY AND DATA GOVERNANCE
+2 OPEN CALL 3 (OC3): ECONOMICS AND DEMOCRACY

-2.1 INTRODUCTION TO OC2
+2.1 Introduction to OC3

-It's indicative budget is 1.989.000 € and will be distributed among up to 17 selected projects led and executed by a critical number of developers, innovators, researchers, SMEs and entrepreneurs among others, actively involved in research, development and application activities in the fields of user privacy, data governance, blockchain, semantic web, ontology engineering, software engineering, Cloud engineering, digital twins, edge and fog computing, ecosystem economics, smart applications, cryptography, standardisation, and security engineering.
+It's indicative budget is 1.755.000 € and will be distributed among up to 15 selected projects led and executed by a critical number of developers, innovators, researchers, SMEs and entrepreneurs among others, actively involved in research, development and application activities in the fields of user privacy, data governance, blockchain, semantic web, ontology engineering, software engineering, Cloud engineering, digital twins, edge and fog computing, ecosystem economics, smart applications, cryptography, standardisation, and security engineering.

 Selected projects will last for a duration of 9 months.
-However, the TrustChain overall action lasts 36 months, and the selected projects are requested to participate after these 9 months in future Joint Meetings for knowledge and know-how transfer to TrustChain Open Call #3-5 and for the development of the TrustChain ecosystem.
+However, the TrustChain overall action lasts 36 months, and the selected projects are requested to participate after these 9 months in future Joint Meetings for knowledge and know-how transfer to TrustChain Open Call #4-5 and for the development of the TrustChain ecosystem.